Beyond Willpower: The Grown-Up's Guide to Fitness Consistency That Actually Lasts

 Immediate Reinforcement

-Small rewards directly following the behavior
+Small rewards directly following the behaviour

 Focus on process satisfaction rather than just outcomes